jenithapatel/deeplearning-for-histone-mods/README.md

 - **Masking matters end-to-end.** Any evaluation step that doesn't use the per-mark mask produces misleading numbers.
 This is the single most important methodological point of the project.
 - **Inductive bias beats raw capacity on this dataset.** The CNN+BiLSTM has fewer parameters than the Transformer encoder but outperforms it by 0.08 AUROC.
 With only ~33k training sequences, a randomly-initialized Transformer simply can't learn what motif-finding convolutions provide for free.
-- **A VAE side-objective is a wash.** The supervised CNN-VAE matches the plain CNN's classification performance — the reconstruction term doesn't help here, though it doesn't hurt either.
+- **A VAE side-objective is a wash.** The supervised CNN-VAE matches the plain CNN's classification performance, the reconstruction term doesn't help here, though it doesn't hurt either.
 The latent representation it learns might still be useful for downstream tasks (clustering, anomaly detection).
 - **Per-label thresholds are worth tuning.** The default `0.5` threshold is mis-calibrated when the underlying class balance varies across labels.
 Tuning per-mark thresholds on the validation set added several points of macro F1 on the test set with zero extra training.
 - **Some marks are intrinsically easier.** Histone-occupancy marks (`H3`, `H4`) score AUROC ≈ 0.75 while fine-grained active-mark distinctions (`H3K4me2` vs `H3K4me3`) hover near AUROC ≈ 0.6.
 This is consistent with the biology: occupancy is broadly correlated with sequence composition, while fine-grained modifications depend on cell-type context that the sequence alone doesn't capture.